 Just being aware of the fact that your weight will make random jumps up and down while losing fat can be a game changer.

 It takes the pressure off daily changes and teaches you to look for long-term trends.

 We have many of our clients weigh in daily so they can learn to be comfortable with the back and forth, up and down, daily changes to their weight.
 Most of the time we don’t even allow changes to be made to the diet until we have at least 2 weeks of data to see the big picture.

 Don’t get stressed if and when your weight jumps up for a few days.
 Be patient.
 If you want, you can even just weigh yourself weekly.
 But keep in mind, even then you might not see the changes you want from week to week.
 You’ll still need to wait a couple weeks, or even a month, to know if what you’re doing is working.

 It’s not easy, but it’s a better plan than reacting too quickly to too little data.
 It’s also easier with a coach, but that’s your call.
-We’re here when you’re ready.
+Whenever you’re ready to…

 Lose stubborn fat